Sciatic Pain Explained!

 You can have one of those conditions occurring or you can have 3-4 at once occurring but until you get a proper diagnosis of your condition and the primary cause discovered you will not get better.
 Sciatica occurs when the function of the nerve is affected, weakness, numbness or pins and needles can be present in the legs with or without lower back pain.
 Certain treatments are affective with sciatica, such as chiropractic, acupuncture, and massage.
 What is also important is giving your body the nutrients it needs for tight muscles, inflammation and arthritic conditions, those include:

 Calcium and magnesium, a good mineral supplement with calcium and magnesium restores the balance back in your muscles and relaxes them, also prevents cramping.

 Fatty acids, a good fat supplement such as flax seed oil or a fish oil supplement is good for your joints and bones helping arthritis and joint problems

 Glucoseamine has been shown to help with arthritic conditions I also use it in my clinic to get stability within the ligaments and joints.

-Lifestyle changes such as stretching and exercises are necessary to help the condition and to prevent reoccurrence.
-Its important to have the problem professionally diagnosed, take supplements to support the condition and make changes in your lifestyle.
+Lifestyle changes are necessary to help the condition and to prevent reoccurrence, such as stretching and exercises.
+First, get the problem professionally diagnosed, take supplements to support the condition and make changes in your lifestyle.